What is a Missouri Corporation?

 The Missouri incorporation initial filing fee is calculated in two ways, depending upon the amount of shares your corporation has authorized and the par value of those shares.

-If the aggregate number of shares authorized by your Missouri corporation does not exceed 30,000 shares or the par value does not exceed $30,000, then your filing fee is $58.
+If the aggregate number of shares authorized by your Missouri corporation does not exceed 30,000 shares or the par value does not exceed $30,000, then your filing fee is $59.75 ($81 including first report).

-Note: The initial $58 fee includes a $3 fee to issue a Certificate of Incorporation, and a $5 fee for the SOS Technology Fund.
+Note: The $59.75 fee includes a $3 fee to issue a Certificate of Incorporation, a $5 fee for the SOS Technology Fund, and a $1.75 online convenience fee.

 How Do I Calculate the Value of Shares With No Par Value?